auth0/docs/articles/extensions/custom-extensions.md

 Let's have a look at what happens behind the scenes when installing and uninstalling custom extensions.

-When the user clicks on _Install_, a Client is created for the extension with the scopes defined on the `webtask.json` and access is granted to APIv2 Resource Server.
+When the user clicks on _Install_, a _Client_ and a _ClientGrant_ are created for the extension with the scopes defined on the `webtask.json`.
+Also, access is granted to APIv2 Resource Server.

 For this `webtask.json`: